 The Rookers' search for service providers led them to discover a successful model established by a group of families of survivors of brain injury in Northern Virginia.
 This discovery convinced them that a similar effort could be successful in Southwest Virginia.
 In July of 2001, this new organization, Brain Injury Services of SWVA, began addressing the unmet needs of survivors in Roanoke and the New River Valley.

-Due to modern medical technology, many more people are surviving brain injuries resulting from auto accidents, falls, sports injuries. assaults, and other causes than would have survived twenty years ago.
-It was from the Rookers’ effort to provide the specialized services lacking in Southwest Virginia and to maximize recovery from this complex disability that Brain Injury Services of SWVA was born.
+Due to modern medical technology, many more people are surviving brain injuries that result from auto accidents, falls, sports injuries. assaults, and other causes than would have survived twenty years ago.
+The Rookers’ efforts to maximize recovery from this complex disability and provide the specialized services that Southwest Virginia lacked is what enabled Brain Injury Services of SWVA to be born.

 Today, our service area covers 13,000 square miles in 27 counties of Southside and Southwest Virginia, with our central office located in Roanoke.
 To inquire about services, call our main office at 540-344-1200 or toll-free at 866-720-1008, or email us at email@example.com